zencoder/zencoder-php/README.md

 The ZencoderReports class is used to get reports over the zencoder api.
 See [reports api doc](https://app.zencoder.com/docs/api/reports) for required/optional parameters.

-### Get usage for VOD
+### Get usage for ALL reports
-Create a script to get usage for VOD
+Create a script to get reports for a specified date range

 #### Example
 ```php